 “Poverty has a profound impact on a person’s entire life.
 People in poverty face disparities in achieving improved physical and mental health outcomes and addressing other social, environmental and educational barriers often making it much more difficult for them to overcome their circumstances and create a better life for themselves and their family,” said Human Services Secretary Teresa Miller.
 “The Wolf Administration is committed to creating meaningful systems that can help people move out of poverty for good, and this report will help inform our work to help Pennsylvanians achieve a better life.”

 “Pennsylvania legislators need to stop passing bills that hurt people who are facing real financial hardship and instead create policies that will actually help them.
 And to do that well, people in poverty need to be at the table,” said Ann Sanders, public policy advocate for Just Harvest.
-“Low-income people, the unemployed, struggling seniors, and people with disabilities are the experts about what barriers they face, we must include their insights and experience in any effort to address poverty.
+“People in low-wage jobs, the unemployed, struggling seniors, and people with disabilities are the experts about what barriers they face, we must include their insights and experience in any effort to address poverty.
 This listening tour did that, and its report should be front and center for anyone who cares about this issue.”

 The Poverty Listening Tour consisted of elected officials hearing the effects of poverty across Pennsylvania—the first tour of its kind conducted by the State Senate in recent history.